egoist/poi/README.md

 - [Getting Started](https://vbuild.js.org/docs/getting-started.html) - How to start developing an app **in seconds**
 - [User Guide](https://vbuild.js.org/docs) - The vbuild handbook
+- [How to use in non-Vue projects](https://vbuild.js.org/docs/non-vue-projects.html) - Gracefully adapted for developing React apps too!

 ## Quick Start